emilsjolander/sprinkles/README.md

 Download
 --------
-I prefer cloning my libraries and adding them as a dependency manually.
-This way, I can easily fix a bug in the library as part of my workflow and commit it upstream (please do!).

-However I know a lot of people like using gradle so here is the dependency to add to your `build.gradle`.
+Using gradle, add the following to your `build.gradle`.
 Just replace `x.x.x` with the correct version of the library (found under the releases tab).

 ```Groovy
 dependencies {
     compile 'se.emilsjolander:sprinkles:x.x.x'
 }
 ```

+If you are not using gradle for whatever reason i suggest you clone the repository and check out the latest tag.

 Getting started
 ---------------